 The gene that the scientist modified is the CCR5 gene.
-The modification made using CRISPR altered the gene to be similar to a natural mutation that is referred to as the CCR5 Delta32 mutation.
+The modification using CRISPR alters the gene to be similar to a natural mutation referred to as the CCR5 Delta32 mutation.
 Carrying two copies of the Delta32 variant confers resistance to HIV.

 The CCR5 (chemokine receptor type 5) gene codes for a protein on the cell membrane of white blood cells, specifically T-cells, macrophages, dendritic cells, eosinophils, and microglial cells.
 It is a part of your immune system’s response to foreign invaders, and it is also an essential part of the way that the HIV virus is able to hijack immune cells.

 The first person in the world to be cured of HIV, the “Berlin Patient“, was Timothy Ray Brown, an American living in Berlin.
 While HIV-positive, he contracted leukemia, and in 2007 he was given a bone marrow transplant from a donor with two copies of the CCR5 Delta32 mutation.
 After 3 months, he no longer had detectable HIV in his blood.

 The Delta32 variant is well studied on a variety of immune system topics.
 It is thought that the mutation first arose in Northern Europe and was preferentially passed on in Caucasian populations due to increasing resistance to smallpox.[ref]
 Others theorize that the mutation has been in the Caucasian population for more than a millennium.[ref][ref]
 The highest frequency of Delta32 variants is found in the Faroe Islands (Denmark) with 2.3% of the population being homozygous for the mutation.[ref]